 These symptoms build up over time and do not occur suddenly.
 Because symptoms do not happen overnight, it can be easy to gloss over some of these signs.

-- Senior cats that are in the midst of leg weakness often display odd positions when standing and relaxing.
-What looks uncomfortable could be the new comfortable for them.
-To avoid pain, it is not uncommon to see your cat in an unusual physical position.
+Senior cats that are in the midst of leg weakness often display odd positions when standing and relaxing.
+What looks uncomfortable could be more comfortable for your feline.

-What are the Common Causes of Leg Stiffness and Weakness?
+What are the Causes of Leg Stiffness and Weakness?

 Even though leg problems can occur at any stage of a cat’s life, issues that appear once a cat reaches senior status are often tied to a small cluster of possibilities.
 Most of these involve poor joint and muscle health or organ difficulties resulting in symptoms that negatively impact the legs.

-While you should never attempt to self-diagnose your cat and reach your own conclusions, mobility issues can be brought on by the passing of time.
-If your cat is in the 15-20 age bracket, leg concerns could be the product of old age rather than a serious medical condition.
+If your cat is in the 15-20 age group, leg concerns could be the product of old age rather than due to a serious medical condition.
 It’s just wear-and-tear on your cat’s bones and joints.

-However, this is all the more reason why professional care is needed.
-Chalking the situation up to old age is void of treatment.
-If your elder cat is in pain, it is your responsibility to get the necessary help.
+However, this is why professional care is needed.
+Chalking the situation up to old age means that they’re not getting treatment.
+If your cat is in pain, this discomfort needs to be reduced.

 Arthritis is a common condition that can cause your cat walking and stability issues.